zsotyooo/oryx/README.md

 Sable is a frontend helper for Spryker projects.
-Its aim is to simplify the assets building process (by replacing Antelope tool, too), giving the developer the freedom to choose and configure the preprocessor for frontend.
+Its aim is to simplify the assets building process (by replacing Antelope tool, too), giving a developer the freedom to choose and configure the preprocessor for frontend.

 Sable relies on `webpack` 2.